andrewharabor/multivariate-polynomial-regression-model/README.md

 ### Polynomial Feature Mapping

-The main downsides of defining our model function as polynomial such as the ones above is that they complicate our cost function (making its partial derivatives difficult to compute) and that it will take longer to compute the model's prediction (two summations means two `for`-loops which means $`\approx \text{O}(N\log(N))`$ time complexity).
+The main downsides of defining our model function as polynomial such as the ones above is that they complicate our cost function (making its partial derivatives difficult to compute) and that it will take longer to compute the model's prediction (two summations means two `for`-loops which means $`\approx \text{O}(N^{2})`$ time complexity).

 To solve this, map polynomial features to the raw input data and then perform linear regression.
 For example, if we wanted the feature $`(x^{(i)}_{j})^{3}`$, we would cube all the elements in column $`j`$ of matrix $`\mathbf{X}`$ and then perform linear regression.